 But the 90s were kind of hopeful.
 That was when the world first came together to talk about it.
-The UN Framework Convention on Climate Change was formed.
+They formed the UN Framework Convention on Climate Change.
 Carbon emission targets were agreed for the first time, albeit only for a subset of countries who were ready.

 So I thought I would be old before I would see large-scale climate change happen.
 Surely, it couldn’t happen any faster.
 I thought my role would be to pass on the torch, not to hold it up myself.

 But a decade passed, and then another.
 The booming new millennium made people comfortable, and no country was willing to take the lead to do more, and put at risk their own economy.

 Climate negotiations became dominated by protectionist attitudes.
 Socially, if you were a ‘greenie’, you were ridiculed by an increasingly consumerist society.
 Companies that had tentatively begun to invest in renewables were punished by the market with losses.
 They withdrew, and were held up by others as proof that society does not really want sustainable options.

 What was in the way of climate action?